Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 If you’re asking who that is, many of the Seahawks themselves may have wondered the same thing.

 Turner signed Wednesday to help out an injury-depleted tailback position.
 When yet another injury happened — this one to Bo Scarbrough — and with Seattle not wanting to use Chris Carson while limiting Rashaad Penny’s carries, Turner strapped on his helmet and entered the huddle, having never before participated in a practice for Seattle.
+He ended up leading the Seahawks with 42 yards on 13 carries.

+“I just introduced him to the team after the game,” coach Pete Carroll said, which was probably a joke but may not have been.

 That’s a long-winded way of saying this game — with Seattle resting 13 listed starters, including quarterback Russell Wilson — shouldn’t be considered as indicative of much of anything in the big picture other than that the Seahawks at least got to celebrate a preseason win after going 0-4 last season.

-But the 22-14 win did leave a few impressions that, if not lasting, will last until at least Seattle plays again at Minnesota on Aug.
+But the 22-14 victory did leave a few impressions that, if not lasting, will linger at least until Seattle plays again at Minnesota on Aug.
 18.

 Fant has ‘legit’ ankle sprain while Smith will have surgery to remove cyst

-The Seahawks suffered one significant injury as offensive tackle George Fant suffered what coach Pete Carroll referred to as a ‘legit’ sprain of his right ankle.
+The Seahawks suffered one significant injury as offensive tackle George Fant suffered what Carroll referred to as a ‘legit’ sprain of his right ankle.

 If Fant is out any length of time then that could have some implications on both the makeup of the offensive line as well as the tight end position, as Fant is expected to play substantially again this year in an eligible tackle/tight end role.

-Scarbrough left with a hand injury but Carroll said X-rays were negative for a break.
+Scarbrough left with a hand injury but Carroll said X-rays were negative for a break indicating he should not be out long, if at all.

+Carroll also said quarterback Geno Smith will have surgery to remove a cyst on his knee on Friday, having said earlier in the week that Smith would play against Denver and then have a medical procedure.

+“It’s not a serious injury but it is bothering him,” Carroll said.
+“It’s something that we think could be 5-7 days, maybe 10 days.
+That’s possible, we are hoping for that.”

-Carroll also said quarterback Geno Smith will have surgery to remove a cyst on his knee.
-Carroll said Smith could be out up to 10 days and hinted that the Seahawks may have to sign another quarterback to get through training camp during the time Smith would be out.
-Seattle only has two others on the roster in Wilson and Paxton Lynch (more on the QB position below).
+Carroll said the Seahawks may have so sign another quarterback to get through training camp while Smith is out since Seattle only has two others on the roster in Wilson and Paxton Lynch (more on the QB position below).

 Rookie receiver shines — no, not that one